Ju999/Kameramann/README.md

 # Kameramann
-PlPls dont report me!
+Pls dont report me!
 IT ISNT MY PLUGIN!
 Its an reupload.
 THX